wendlingd/Build-visual-web-design-element-inventory/README.md

 1. See https://anaconda.org/conda-forge/selenium, conda install -c conda-forge selenium
 2. Get driver.
 Start at https://selenium-python.readthedocs.io/installation.html.
 Go to the page where it's available, and download.
 3. Uncompress driver in Downloads
-4. Terminal: cp /Downloads/filename /opt/anaconda3/bin (copy from downloads to your anaconda install; here OS 10.15 Catalina)
+4. Terminal: cp /Downloads/filename /destination ('which conda' command in Terminal will provide)
-5. Terminal: sudo nano /etc/paths - and add the path to /opt/anaconda3/bin; save and close
+5. Terminal: sudo nano /etc/paths - and add the path to destination (found above); save and close
 6. Terminal: echo $PATH - to make sure the new entry appears
 7. Exit Terminal, try running the script.